 There’s another hidden benefit to: the customer will have to provide their email address.
 Now you’ve got one more name to add to your email list and you’ve got a shot at rescuing a cart that nearly went abandoned.

 Running your ecommerce store like a well-oiled machine means there should be no wasted opportunities.
-Efficient backend operations combined with great marketing and a brilliantly designed store mean nothing if your checkout pages aren’t optimized.
+Efficient fulfillment operations combined with great marketing and a brilliantly designed store mean nothing if your checkout pages aren’t optimized.
 Remember ecommerce is like a house of cards.
 If one thing is out of place, the whole house can come crumbling down.
 Now that you’ve “checked out” these tips, your checkout pages won’t be the weak link in your strategy.